A random Hall-Paige conjecture

 \subsection{Basic group theory definitions and results}

 Throughout the paper we use $\id$ to denote the identity element of a group $G$.
+An involution is an element of order exactly $2$.
 Recall that we use $G'$ to denote the commutator subgroup of a group $G$.
 That is, $G'$ is the subgroup generated by elements of the form $[g,h]:=ghg^{-1}h^{-1}$ where $g,h\in G$.
 We denote the abelianization of $G$ (quotient of $G$ by $G'$) as $G^\mathrm{ab}$.
 We sometimes call the elements of $G^\mathrm{ab}$ $G'$-\textbf{cosets}.
 For $g\in G$, we use $[g]$ to denote the unique $G'$-coset that $g$ is a member of.
 When $g\in V(H_G)$, we think of $[g]$ as the $G'$-coset that resides in the same part $G_A/G_B/G_C$ that $g$ resides in.
 As mentioned in the introduction, whenever we use additive notation together with elements of $G$, all operations take place in $G^\mathrm{ab}$.
 We do this so that we don't have to use the $[g]$ notation excessively.